aneldev/dynadux/README.md

 ```

-Then pass the `store` to the children components and use the `store.state` as state.
+Then pass the `store` to children and use the `store.state` for the state.

-It is not needed to pass the entire store to the children, pass only what is needed.
+It is not needed to pass the entire store to the children, only pass what is needed.

 ## Benefits of Business stores

-In the Business store approach, the Containers are not dispatching actions but they use the methods of the store.
+In the Business store approach, the Containers are not dispatching actions, but they use the methods of the store.

 The action would be dispatched from any container.
 But some actions are for the internal use of the reducers.
 Also, each action requires a specific type of payload.
 But from the action's user perspective it is unclear which payload type should be used.

 All these problems are solved providing to the containers javascript methods that do all this job.
 These are the Business methods provided by the app store that is wrapping the Dynadux store.

 In the end, only business methods, reducers, and middlewares are dispatching actions.
-This makes the code much cleaner and the actions are used safely.
+That makes the code much cleaner, and the actions can be used safely.

 ## Redux/Dynadux Containers Connection Comparison